MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Week1.md

 Olson, Randy (2015). *Houston, We Have a Narrative: Why Science Needs Story*.
 Chicago: The University of Chicago Press, p.
 256. ISBN: 9780226270845.

 I also recommend you visit http://collections.plos.org/ten-simple-rules - a series of papers that provide introductory advice to many topics relevant to reserachers.

+### Extra Readings

+Eisen, J (2014).
+Using Google scholar in scholarly workflows. (http://www.googblogs.com/using-google-scholar-in-scholarly-workflows/)

+Here are some excellent videos to get you started with Zotero: https://www.youtube.com/channel/UCYspUZGexLdDLjHRkuERQlg/videos

 ## Details